United Nations Conference on Climate Change (COP26)

 Beginning with the historic Paris Agreement summit in 2015, the Presiding Bishop of The Episcopal Church has sent a delegation to the Conference of Parties (COP), the annual United Nations Climate Summit.
 COP26, delayed a year because of the pandemic, is crucial for the effort to turn back the worst effects of climate change.

-The UK will host the 26th UN Climate Change Conference of the Parties (COP26) in Glasgow on 1-12 November 2021.
+The UK will host the 26th UN Climate Change Conference of the Parties (COP26) in Glasgow on from October 31st to November 12th, 2021.

 Announcing the Presiding Bishop’s COP26 virtual delegation

 The Episcopal Church Presiding Bishop’s delegation will participate virtually at COP26 in November.
 As delegation members, we stand in solidarity with smaller nations, such as those in the Pacific Ocean, who already feel the leading-edge effects of climate change.
 We also bring our values and beliefs into the room at the COPs.
 The world religions hold the Earth to be sacred; we respect the rights of vulnerable populations; we have sacred paths for people to travel that lead us from disintegration to wholeness.

 Finally, as delegation members, we bring what we have learned back home, to the Church.
 The Presiding Bishop’s delegation carefully monitors the major workstreams of the COP, such as mitigation, raising ambition, finance, adaptation, and loss and damage.
 Our local communities can learn from what others are doing in these important themes of climate change action around the world.